The top quark chromomagnetic dipole moment in the SM from the 4-body vertex function: The anomalous CMDM in the SM from the 1-loop vertex function

-In general, the resulting tensor amplitudes produce up to 68 different tensor terms, where only two Dirac terms, $\gamma^\mu\gamma^\nu$ and $\gamma^\mu\gamma^\nu\gamma^5$, proportional to $f_{abc}T^c$, will lead to identify the CEMDM.
+In general, the resulting tensor amplitudes produce many different Dirac terms, where only the two terms $\gamma^\mu\gamma^\nu$ and $\gamma^\mu\gamma^\nu\gamma^5$, proportional to $f_{abc}T^c$, will lead to identify the CEMDM.
 The $\gamma^5$ term comes from the axial vector components of the $Z$ and $W$ contributions.
-The general tensor amplitude of interest is
+Thus, the general tensor amplitude that contains the terms and form factors of interest can be written as